Social Icons

 A little bit.

-Does the movie play up to the hype needed for the representation of Justice League, hell no.
+Does the movie live up to the hype needed for the Justice League’s big-screen debut?
+Hell no.

-Justice League is the fifth installment in the DC Extended Universe and it continues very much from where Batman v Superman (2016) stops.
-We are witnessing the effects of the death of Superman to the world.
-His presence was like a lighthouse warning many (including aliens) that they should avoid earth.
-Now that he is gone, an evil villain is brought back to continue from where he stopped at world domination some thousands of years back.
+Justice League is the fifth installment in the DC Extended Universe, picking up right where Batman v Superman (2016) left off.
+We see the effects of Superman’s death on the world.
+His presence was like a lighthouse, warning many (including aliens) to stay away from Earth.
+Now that he’s gone, an ancient evil villain has returned to continue his quest for world domination, which was interrupted thousands of years ago.

 The lead villain in this movie is Steppenwolf.
-Thousands of years ago he tried to conquer and remake Earth through the combined energies of the Mother Boxes.
-His plan back then was foiled by the combined forces of the Olympian Gods, Amazons, Atlanteans, humans, and Green Lanterns.
-They overcame Steppenwolf and separated the Boxes and kept them apart.
+Thousands of years ago, he tried to conquer and remake Earth using the combined energies of the Mother Boxes.
+His plan was foiled by the combined forces of the Olympian Gods, Amazons, Atlanteans, humans, and Green Lanterns.
+They defeated Steppenwolf, separated the Mother Boxes, and hid them apart.

-Bruce Wayne/Batman (Ben Affleck) has decided to collate the best of the best to stop this raging force.
-He got Aquaman/Arthur Curry (Jason Momoa), Diana/Wonder Woman (Gal Gadot), Barry Allen/Flash (Ezra Miller) and Victor Stone/Cyborg (Ray Fisher).
-Together though, they were not a match to hold back Steppenwolf so they decided to bring back to life the one person they believe will tip the balance in their favour.
+Now, Steppenwolf is reassembling the boxes, having already taken the ones from the Amazons and Atlanteans.
+He’s now after the one held by humans.
+Bruce Wayne/Batman (Ben Affleck) decides to gather the best of the best to stop this threat.
+He recruits Aquaman/Arthur Curry (Jason Momoa), Diana/Wonder Woman (Gal Gadot), Barry Allen/Flash (Ezra Miller), and Victor Stone/Cyborg (Ray Fisher).
+Together, however, they’re no match for Steppenwolf, so they decide to bring back the one person they believe can tip the scales in their favor: Clark Kent/Superman (Henry Cavill).

-They resurrected Clark Kent/Superman (Henry Cavill) and the Justice League was formed and they went on the journey to save the world.
+They resurrect Superman, the Justice League is formed, and they set out to save the world.

-I cannot say go watch this movie with all the conviction I had when I said go watch Thor: Ragnarok (2017).
-Now with Disney’s Coco coming out in the second week of Justice League, I guess Justice League has its work cut out for it in recouping its budget and making a profit something I believe it will succeed in doing in the end.
+I can’t recommend this movie with the same conviction I had when I said to go watch Thor: Ragnarok (2017).
+With Disney’s Coco releasing in the second week of Justice League’s run, the latter has its work cut out for it in recouping its budget and turning a profit—something I believe it’ll manage to do in the end.

 Thor: Ragnarok (2017)